 Six years later, I still haven’t installed it; I’ve never used it and really have no interest in it.
 But, I started thinking: What is going be the ‘new app’ when my girls are teenagers?
 And can I afford to be the out-of-the-loop dad when that happens?

-Which bring us to now.
+Which brings us to now.
 If you’re with me so far, this is where the post begins to make sense.

 Can Your Business Afford To Be Out-Of-The-Loop?